ietf-wg-cellar/matroska-specification/control.md

 :-----------------|:------|:-----|:-------
 Chapter 1         |   X   |      | no
 Chapter 2         |       | X    | no
-Table: ChapterAtom visibility in hidden editions{#chapterVisibilityHidden}
+Table: ChapterAtom Visibility In Hidden Editions{#chapterVisibilityHidden}

 ## EditionFlagDefault